Cycling Beartooth Pass (Montana-Wyoming)

 Our research indicates there had been a race up Beartooth from Red Lodge in recent years past, but it is unclear if it has survived - we welcome and will include any input regarding the viability of this event.
 A past post for the event Beartooth Blitz notes, “The run up Beartooth Pass was recently named one of the 5 top bike climbs in the nation, the Beartooth Pass is a once-in-a-lifetime ride.”

 Roadway Surface and Traffic Report: The roadway is in excellent condition.
 Traffic was fairly heavy when we climbed the pass on August 3, 2015.
 We were surprised that there were many more motorcyclists (the touring, not low slung racers) than cars on Beartooth - we later learned this was related to the beginning of the annual Sturgis SD Harley Davidson week-long festival was about to begin.

 The roadway is in pristine condition.

 In a nutshell - if you ever have the opportunity to do this climb - DO IT!
 Do not pass up the opportunity - it is a Bucket List Climb.
-We loved the scenery, the altitude challenge, the spectacular views and, although we are very partial to these, the switchback views, particularly looking back at the roadway that we had already travelled in the far distance well below us (representative photograph).
+We loved the scenery, the altitude challenge, the spectacular views and the switchback views, particularly looking back at the roadway that we had already traveled in the far distance well below us.